-This post is the first in a two part series detailing ways to save money it Dubai.
-Typically it is not a budget friendly destination to travel to especially as food, drink and accommodation can be expensive so I want to give you some tips and tricks for saving the pennies where possible.
-The second part will be more aimed at expats living here so I’ll talk more about rent, bills etc.
+Typically Dubai is not a budget friendly destination to travel to especially as food, drink and accommodation can be expensive so I want to give you some tips and tricks for saving the pennies where possible.
+I’ve been living here for the past 8 months now so feel like I have a little of that all important insider knowledge.

 So whether this is your first, second or tenth visit hopefully there will be some tips in here that will help you save on your next holiday to Dubai

 How to save money in Dubai as a tourist

 Use the metro (and pick accommodation near a station)

 Public transport in Dubai is not the best but over a week’s holiday getting taxis everywhere will add up so it’s worth spending a little bit of time planning around it.
 The metro runs as far north as the airport and all the way south to the Marina so covers a huge part of the city but only in a vertical line.
 Anything west or east of this area and public transport barely exists.
 All this is worth knowing so that you can pick accommodation based close to a metro and save yourself a small fortune as most of the key tourist sights can be accessed via the metro.